Harm Reduction

 Informed Decision-Making: Providing accurate, evidence-based information about the substance(s) being used, their effects, and potential risks including psychological and physiological impacts, so individuals can make choices that align with their values and goals.

 Navigating Risk with Compassion: Recognizing that substance use exists on a spectrum, and that reducing harm is often more realistic, and more supportive, than expecting abstinence or ideal conditions.
-This includes discussing consent, boundaries, and potential trauma triggers in non-ordinary states.
+This includes potential trauma triggers in non-ordinary states.

 Respecting Autonomy and Readiness: Not everyone is ready for a psychedelic journey, and not every moment is the right time.
-Harm reduction honours each person’s readiness, capacity, and pacing, offering support without pressure.
+Harm reduction supports individual in developing embodied consent.

 Harm reduction is ultimately a relational and trauma-informed process, one that sees the person, not just the substance.
 It invites dialogue over judgment, presence over fear, and care over control.